sass/dart-sass/perf.md

 Running on a file containing 4 instances of `.foo {a: b}`:

-* sassc: 0.002s
+* sassc: 0.003s
-* Dart Sass from a script snapshot: 0.177s
+* Dart Sass from a script snapshot: 0.327s
-* Dart Sass native executable: 0.009s
+* Dart Sass native executable: 0.011s
-* Dart Sass on Node.js: 0.219s
+* Dart Sass on Node.js: 0.281s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 4.5x slower than libsass
+* 3.7x slower than libsass
-* 24.3x faster than Dart Sass on Node
+* 25.5x faster than Dart Sass on Node

 ## Large Plain CSS

 Running on a file containing 2^17 instances of `.foo {a: b}`:

-* sassc: 1.607s
+* sassc: 1.769s
-* Dart Sass from a script snapshot: 1.643s
+* Dart Sass from a script snapshot: 2.061s
-* Dart Sass native executable: 1.473s
+* Dart Sass native executable: 1.666s
-* Dart Sass on Node.js: 2.529s
+* Dart Sass on Node.js: 3.913s

 Based on these numbers, Dart Sass from a native executable is approximately:

 * 1.1x faster than libsass
-* 1.7x faster than Dart Sass on Node
+* 2.3x faster than Dart Sass on Node

 ## Preceding Sparse `@extend`

 Running on a file containing `.x {@extend .y}`, 2^17 instances of `.foo {a: b}`, and then `.y {a: b}`:

-* sassc: 1.643s
+* sassc: 1.846s
-* Dart Sass from a script snapshot: 1.723s
+* Dart Sass from a script snapshot: 2.218s
-* Dart Sass native executable: 1.535s
+* Dart Sass native executable: 1.726s
-* Dart Sass on Node.js: 2.574s
+* Dart Sass on Node.js: 4.176s

 Based on these numbers, Dart Sass from a native executable is approximately:

 * 1.1x faster than libsass
-* 1.7x faster than Dart Sass on Node
+* 2.4x faster than Dart Sass on Node

 ## Following Sparse `@extend`

 Running on a file containing `.y {a: b}`, 2^17 instances of `.foo {a: b}`, and then `.x {@extend .y}`:

-* sassc: 1.642s
+* sassc: 1.778s
-* Dart Sass from a script snapshot: 1.676s
+* Dart Sass from a script snapshot: 2.058s
-* Dart Sass native executable: 1.517s
+* Dart Sass native executable: 2.152s
-* Dart Sass on Node.js: 2.547s
+* Dart Sass on Node.js: 4.231s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.1x faster than libsass
+* 1.2x slower than libsass
-* 1.7x faster than Dart Sass on Node
+* 2.0x faster than Dart Sass on Node

 ## Preceding Dense `@extend`

 Running on a file containing `.bar {@extend .foo}` followed by 2^17 instances of `.foo {a: b}`:

-* sassc: 2.336s
+* sassc: 2.393s
-* Dart Sass from a script snapshot: 2.453s
+* Dart Sass from a script snapshot: 2.981s
-* Dart Sass native executable: 2.312s
+* Dart Sass native executable: 2.942s
-* Dart Sass on Node.js: 5.874s
+* Dart Sass on Node.js: 9.858s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* identical to libsass
+* 1.2x slower than libsass
-* 2.5x faster than Dart Sass on Node
+* 3.4x faster than Dart Sass on Node

 ## Following Dense `@extend`

 Running on a file containing 2^17 instances of `.foo {a: b}` followed by `.bar {@extend .foo}`:

-* sassc: 2.353s
+* sassc: 2.685s
-* Dart Sass from a script snapshot: 2.357s
+* Dart Sass from a script snapshot: 3.838s
-* Dart Sass native executable: 2.220s
+* Dart Sass native executable: 3.033s
-* Dart Sass on Node.js: 5.587s
+* Dart Sass on Node.js: 9.527s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.1x faster than libsass
+* 1.1x slower than libsass
-* 2.5x faster than Dart Sass on Node
+* 3.1x faster than Dart Sass on Node

 ## Bootstrap

 Running on a file containing 16 instances of importing the Bootstrap framework:

-* sassc: 0.789s
+* sassc: 0.891s
-* Dart Sass from a script snapshot: 1.517s
+* Dart Sass from a script snapshot: 2.041s
-* Dart Sass native executable: 0.691s
+* Dart Sass native executable: 0.787s
-* Dart Sass on Node.js: 2.799s
+* Dart Sass on Node.js: 4.218s

 Based on these numbers, Dart Sass from a native executable is approximately:

 * 1.1x faster than libsass
-* 4.1x faster than Dart Sass on Node
+* 5.4x faster than Dart Sass on Node

 ## a11ycolor

 Running on a file containing test cases for a computation-intensive color-processing library:

-* sassc: 0.205s
+* sassc: 0.387s
-* Dart Sass from a script snapshot: 0.649s
+* Dart Sass from a script snapshot: 0.970s
-* Dart Sass native executable: 0.245s
+* Dart Sass native executable: 0.367s
-* Dart Sass on Node.js: 0.827s
+* Dart Sass on Node.js: 1.409s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.2x slower than libsass
+* 1.1x faster than libsass
-* 3.4x faster than Dart Sass on Node
+* 3.8x faster than Dart Sass on Node

 ## Duomo

 Running on a file containing the output of the numerically-intensive Duomo framework (skipping LibSass due to module system use):

-* Dart Sass from a script snapshot: 2.150s
+* Dart Sass from a script snapshot: 3.946s
-* Dart Sass native executable: 1.406s
+* Dart Sass native executable: 2.169s
-* Dart Sass on Node.js: 4.449s
+* Dart Sass on Node.js: 7.108s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 3.2x faster than Dart Sass on Node
+* 3.3x faster than Dart Sass on Node

 ## Carbon

 Running on a file containing the output of the import-intensive Carbon framework:

-* sassc: 7.481s
+* sassc: 9.373s
-* Dart Sass from a script snapshot: 5.891s
+* Dart Sass from a script snapshot: 7.454s
-* Dart Sass native executable: 5.734s
+* Dart Sass native executable: 7.537s
-* Dart Sass on Node.js: 15.725s
+* Dart Sass on Node.js: 25.790s

 Based on these numbers, Dart Sass from a native executable is approximately:

-* 1.3x faster than libsass
+* 1.2x faster than libsass
-* 2.7x faster than Dart Sass on Node
+* 3.4x faster than Dart Sass on Node

 # Prior Measurements